Guitar lessons near me in College Station, TX

 Understanding Guitar Modes

-Lluis taught 29 days ago
+Lluis taught about 2 months ago

 The Tutor and Student reviewed guitar techniques, specifically focusing on efficient finger usage for musical pieces and the setup of guitar effects pedals.
 They discussed the advantages of isolated power supplies and complex signal routing systems to minimize hum, and also covered the construction of power chords.